Doris Eaton Travis: Film

 Travis made her motion picture debut at the age of 17 in the 1921 romantic drama At the Stage Door, opposite silent film star Billie Dove.
 Her career flourished in the 1920s and early 1930s.
-She appeared in a number of additional silent films, including Tell Your Children with director Donald Crisp in England and Egypt; performed in five different Broadway shows and danced in the Hollywood Music Box Revue and the Gorham Follies in Los Angeles and the Hollywood Club in New York.
+She appeared in a number of additional silent films, including Tell Your Children with director Donald Crisp in England and Egypt.
+She performed in five different Broadway shows.
+She danced in the Hollywood Music Box Revue and the Gorham Follies in Los Angeles and the Hollywood Club in New York.

 While in the Hollywood Music Box Revue, Travis debuted two important songs, both composed by Nacio Herb Brown: "Singin' in the Rain" and "The Doll Dance".
-Travis was the lyricist for the latter song, but did not receive due credit.
-In 1929 she also appeared in The Very Idea, which has been shown on cable.
+Travis was the lyricist for The Doll Dance, but did not receive due credit.
+In 1929, she appeared in The Very Idea, which has been shown on cable.
 At the age of 18, she married Joe Gorham, producer of the Gorham Follies.
 The union lasted for six months, ending when Gorham died of a heart attack.

 Dance instructor and ranching

-Travis performed in her final Broadway show, Merrily We Roll Along, at the Music Box Theatre, in 1935.
+In 1935, Travis performed in her final Broadway show, Merrily We Roll Along, at the Music Box Theatre.
 Her career, along with those of her siblings, declined in the 1930s.
 She returned to work in stock theatrical productions on Long Island and had a brief, unsuccessful foray into vaudeville with her brother Charles.

 In 1936, she was hired by the Arthur Murray Dance Studios in New York as a tap dance instructor.
 She remained with the Arthur Murray company for thirty-two years, advancing from teaching to owning her own school.
-She eventually established and owned a total of eighteen Arthur Murray studios across Michigan.
+She eventually established and owned eighteen Arthur Murray studios across Michigan.
 She also authored a column of dance advice and commentary for the Detroit News entitled "On Your Toes" and hosted a local television program for seven years.

 One of her pupils, inventor and engineer Paul Travis, became her husband after an 11-year courtship.
-They wed on March 19, 1949 and their marriage lasted over fifty years, until Paul's death in 2000.
+They wed on March 19, 1949.
+Their marriage lasted over fifty years, until Paul's death in 2000.
 They had no children.
 After retiring from the dance studio business in 1968, Travis and her husband moved to Norman, Oklahoma, and established a ranch.
 The initial 220 acre plot grew to 880 acre, and many of the quarter-horses bred and raised on the ranch had success in racing.
-The ranch operated largely as a boarding facility, managed by Travis, until 2008.
+The ranch operated largely as a boarding facility, managed by Travis until 2008.